SkyLucilfer/GSoC-2020/README.md

 &nbsp;

 ### Work done
 Below contains the major milestones of my GSoC work.
-The dates might not be exact, but they should depict the correct order of the work that was done.
+The dates might not be exact, but they should depict the correct order of the work that has been done.

 &nbsp;